nightingaleproject/Mortality-Data-Quality-Assessment-Examples/README.md

 ## Requirements

-Running this example code requires
+Running the standalone example code requires

 * Python 3.6 or higher
 * The pandas library